 Weatherstripping can cost you as little as a few dollars, while a comprehensive whole-home air sealing and insulation job will be in the thousands.
 Savings depend on how leaky and uninsulated your home was before, and on your source (and cost) of heating fuel.
 The leakier your house is, and the more expensive your fuel source, the more you’ll save by doing the work.
 Here is one assessment tool from BPI you can use to get a sense of potential savings.

-Are windows covered?
+- Are windows covered?
 No. In general, windows, doors, and roofs are not covered under the incentive programs.
+However, in extreme cases they may be covered under the Weatherization Assistance Program.

 Got other questions?
 Visit the online forum for energy-efficient homes, or contact Cornell Cooperative Extension of Tompkins County, (607) 272-2292.